KraftyFX/aex/README.md

 # Usage

-Aex has 4 major functions.
+AEX has 4 major functions.
 Creating project elements from JSON, reading them, updating them, and scanning them to get some statistics.

 ## `aex.get(aeThing, options?)`

-`get` converts an AE `project`, `comp`, `layer`, `property` to a aex JSON object.
+`get` converts an AE `project`, `comp`, `layer`, `property` to a AEX JSON object.

 You can provide an optional `options` object to modify the behavior.
 Here's an overview of the **default** values.